Who is a UX Engineer Specifically?

 Aside from the essential skills we list above, UX engineers must also understand the following basic design principles to collaborate with design teams:

-What Does the UX Engineer Actually Do?
+What Does a UX Engineer Do?

 A UX engineer’s (UXE) responsibilities vary depending on the organization and product, but they usually work across design and engineering processes.
 We can define the UXE process in four stages: